What you can do with the Oura integration

 With the Oura integration, you can:

-• Automatically receive sleep and exercise events - no more manual logging.
+Automatically receive sleep and exercise events

 Tap the upper left hamburger menu

-• Tap "Connected Apps"
+Tap "Connected Apps"

-• Toggle on Oura, tap "Settings"
+Toggle ON Oura, tap "Settings"

-• Toggle on the data that you want to import
+Toggle ON the data that you want to import

-Tap the Oura toggle, then tap "Connect," and then tap "Continue."
+Tap the Oura toggle, then tap "Connect,"

-Make sure each point is toggled on, then tap "Accept."
+Make sure each point is toggled ON, then tap "Accept."

 You can manually toggle off any of these permissions later, but not enabling them at this point will require you to reauthorize Veri if you want to enable them later.

 You are now ready to use Oura!
 By default, Sleep, Heart Rate, and Workouts should be enabled.
-If you have a mix of devices (For example: Apple Health for Heart Rate, Oura for Sleep), you can make the appropriate adjustments here by toggling on or off the data points you want from each source.
+If you have a mix of devices (i.e. Apple Health for Heart Rate, Oura for Sleep), you can make the appropriate adjustments here by toggling on or off the data points you want from each source.

 Using the integration: sleep

 Your sleep event should now come in automatically.
-Tap the sleep event on your timeline to see your sleep stage data.
+Tap the sleep event on your Timeline to see your sleep stage data.

 When you sleep, your heart rate and glucose utilization decrease because you're not active, and your body shifts to processes that help you recover from the day.